ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ### Document Chain

-The documentChain is created using the [_createStuffDocumentsChain_](https://api.js.langchain.com/functions/langchain_chains_combine_documents.createStuffDocumentsChain.html) function from the Langchain library.
+The documentChain is created using the [_createStuffDocumentsChain_](https://api.js.langchain.com/functions/langchain_chains_combine_documents.createStuffDocumentsChain.html) function from the LangChain library.
 It takes the language model (ChatOpenAI instance) and a prompt (answerPrompt) as input.

 The answerPrompt is a _ChatPromptTemplate_ that includes instructions for the language model to generate an answer based on the provided context (retrieved documents) and the user's question.